MontelioneLab/AISAR/README.md

 We found that "ward methods" gives largest agglomerative coefficient.
 Number of clusters --> by viusal inspection of "Dendrogram" and pc plots to identify number of well-seperated clusters.

 ## 3. Scoring
-* runSCC.py and getSCC.py: calulate SCC scores for all models, and write to file scc.sc
+* runSCC.py: calulate SCC scores for all models, and write to file scc.sc
 * runRPF.py and getRPF.py: calculate RPF scores for all models, and write to file rpf.sc
 * calcpLDDTscores.py: calculate <pLDDT> scores for all models, and write to file pLDDT.sc
 * getScores.py: combine all scores

  ```
    > python ../scripts/runSCC.py
-   > python ../scripts/getSCC.py
    > python ../scripts/runRPF.py
    > python ../scripts/getRPF.py
    > python ../scripts/calcupLDDTscores.py